GNXB/Run-Passionfruit-As-Node-Project/README.md

 5. Plug your jail broken devices and go to `http://localhost:31337`

 ## About
-If you are thinking this is a stupid solution on your fool (cuz I just adapt the place to run **passionfruit**), hit a STAR for me.
+If you are thinking this is a stupid solution (cuz I just adapt the place to run **passionfruit**), hit a STAR for me.
 Thank!!!
 ```JS
 // hit one, not twice
 ```